piyumisakun/fungal-genome-assembly/03_Genome_Assembly_Assessment/README.md

 ### BUSCO

+#### Purpose
-BUSCO (Benchmarking Universal Single-Copy Orthologs) was used to assess genome completeness by searching for highly conserved single-copy orthologous genes from the Basidiomycota lineage dataset.
-BUSCO provides a standardized measure of assembly completeness and gene space representation.
+BUSCO (Benchmarking Universal Single-Copy Orthologs) was used to assess genome assembly completeness by searching for highly conserved single-copy orthologs from the Basidiomycota lineage dataset, providing a standardized measure of the completeness of the assembled gene space.

 ---